Q&A Component Overview | Yext Hitchhikers Platform

 The purpose of the Q&A component is to allow users to submit specific inquiries or questions directly to the business:

-The Q&A inputs will flow into the Listings > Q&A tab within the platform, creating an instance of first party Q&A within Yext.
-(Why in the Listings tab you might ask?
+The Q&A inputs will flow into the Reviews > Q&A within the platform, creating an instance of first party Q&A within Yext.
+(Why in the Reviews you might ask?
 Q&A is a feature that is also used with our Third Party integrations, like Google.
-The tab contains questions asked on both Third Party platforms and First Party platforms, like Answers.)
+The screen contains questions asked on both Third Party platforms and First Party platforms, like Search.)

 The brand can answer questions via the platform as seen above.
 The answer is sent to the end user’s email (inputted when they submitted the question).
 This also provides a great source for adding more FAQs or other entities to your Knowledge Graph to help answer common questions for your customers.